mainej/schema-voyager/doc/sources.md

 If you're doing database design, before a database actually exists, you can probably get by with a single file source.

-The static and fn sources will rarely be needed, unless schema-voyager is being used as part of a larger script.
+If you want the flexibility of defining your schema data with Clojure code, perhaps to organize attributes that all share some common properties, you may want to move your schema definition to a Clojure script which uses static and function sources.

+A final note:
 Technically it's possible to install supplemental properties in Datomic, then transact them into Datomic directly on new or existing attributes.
-For example, after transacting this:
+For example, after transacting this bit of schema metadata:

 ```clojure
 [{:db/ident       :db.schema/deprecated?